 Hear about the potential of new gene editing techniques to combat the common and German wasps exerting a major toll on New Zealand’s biodiversity.

 Hosted by Victoria University of Wellington’s Centre for Science in Society and supported by the Wellington branch of the Royal Society Te Apārangi, Café Scientifique presents Professor of Ecology and Entomology Phil Lester talking about He raweke ira, he here wāpi/Genetic modification and gene editing for invasive wasp control.

-For more information contact: Centre for Science in Society
+For more information about the talk contact Victoria University of Wellington's Centre for Science in Society, firstname.lastname@example.org.

 Phil Lester is a Professor of Ecology and Entomology in the School of Biological Sciences at Victoria University of Wellington, where his research is in population dynamics and ecology of social insects, with invasive ants and social wasps in the Pacific region a particular focus.